alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

         * [QOwnNotes Firefox Web Companion](https://addons.mozilla.org/en-US/firefox/addon/qownnotes-web-companion/)
         * [QOwnNotes Make Spellcheck Work](https://www.qownnotes.org/editor/spellchecking.html)
 1. Figure out best Password sharing/random creation/saving
-    * [ PENDING - Can't figure out how not to have vault put online ] In Ubuntu Software, install 1Password.
+    * [ PENDING - Can't figure out how not to have 1Password vault put online ] In Ubuntu Software, install 1Password.
+    * Currently using built-in Firefox feature. will transfer across devices but un/pw fields only.
 1. Figure out if I can have a shortcut to put computer to sleep like my mac hot corner.
 1. Ensure connection with Gitlab
 1. Think through NextCloud

-## Issues Run Into So Far
+### Issues Run Into So Far
 1. On opening Slack, sometimes it will prompt you to force quit or wait.
 I recommend logging out of any unused Slacks in the app (you can always use them in the browser as relevant) and clicking Wait.
-1. Zoom usage has something not ice going on.
-For instance, it can make not even copy and paste work
+1. Zoom usage has something not nice going on.
+For instance, it can make not even copy and paste work.
+Framework community posts about optimizations may help.